nowei/advent-of-code/2025/README.md

 Then I read a comment saying that you can compress the shape by mapping the x coordinates to the index of a sorted list of the x coordinates and the same for the y coordinates.
 The shape looks like a diamond with a part cut out.

 Reworked: With reddit comment for coordinate compression + flood fill, we get the solution in a few seconds.

+### day 10

+Part 1 was easy, just a bfs to find the matching states.

+Part 2 made me cry inside.
+I first tried dijkstra's.
+Then I tried A* with my heuristic being the cost * the number of layers.
+Then I looked at reddit and saw linear algebra and Gaussian elimination so I tried doing it with numpy and scipy.
+But there were free variables so the matrices weren't square/or they were singular and it's been a while and I did not want to deal with it.
+Then I read about people using z3 to solve it.
+So praise z3 👀.